echronos/echronos/components/timer/docs.md

 ### <span class="api">TicksRelative</span>

-The [<span class="api">TicksRelative</span>] type is used to represents a number of ticks relative to a point in time.
+The [<span class="api">TicksRelative</span>] type is used to represent a number of ticks relative to a point in time.
 It is a 16-bit unsigned integer.
-Assuming a 40Hz tick this provides range for up to 27 minutes worth of ticks.
+Assuming a 40Hz tick this provides range for up to 27 minutes' worth of ticks.

 ### `TIMER_ID_<name>`